-- 1. Utilize peer-reviewed publications to self-education and to inform their project methodology; - 2.
-Identify skill gaps and where to find help: - 3.
-Articulate their project goals and methodology to both professional and general public audiences: - 4.
-Articulate the relevance of their project to the field of forensic science; - 5.
-Produce a written abstract of their project; - 6.
-Structure their time independently; - 7.
-Set and meet project progress deadlines and goals: - 8.
-Craft professional correspondence to update their supervisors and to make external contacts: - 9.
-Conduct research meetings and produce meeting notes with action items; - 10.
-Identify when to access supervisors for guidance; - 11.
-Troubleshoot problems with their methodology and/or instrumentation - 12.
+- 1. Produce a written abstract of their project; - 2.
+Craft professional correspondence to update their advisors and to make external contacts: - 3.
+Conduct research meetings and produce meeting notes with action items; - 4.
+Identify when to access advisors for guidance: - 5.
+Troubleshoot problems with their methodology and/or instrumentation - 6.
 Utilize online platforms (Google Drive, Slack, etc) to share documents and content and to organize generated material/data.